What is Biology?

 The term “Biology”, in the modern sense, was introduced through the works of Michael Christoph Hanow in 1766.
-However, it was introduced independently 4 more times through the works of Thomas Beddoes (1799), Karl Friedrich Burdach (1800), Gottfried Reinhold Treviranus (1802) and Jean-Baptiste Lamarck (1802).
+However, it was introduced independently four more times through the works of Thomas Beddoes (1799), Karl Friedrich Burdach (1800), Gottfried Reinhold Treviranus (1802) and Jean-Baptiste Lamarck (1802).

 Origins as a Field of Study

 For the very first humans, knowledge about plant and animal meant the difference between life or death.
 As a result, cumulative knowledge about species, behaviour and anatomy were passed down for many generations.

 However, the most significant development in biological knowledge came when humans transitioned from hunters and foragers to farmers, cultivating crops and perfecting agriculture.

 Traditions of medicine, collective knowledge from physicians, works of prominent historical figures such as Aristotle eventually coalesced into the field of study we know today as biology.

-The biggest revolutions in biology came during the 19th century, with a host of discoveries and technological innovations.
+The most significant revolutions in biology came during the 19th century, with a host of discoveries and technological innovations.